digi-ron/AU-Falcon-SPUD-Project/Engine/IgnitionCoil/IgnitionCoil.md

 ## Variations
 There is no one universal coil pack for the entire line of AU Falcons, due to changes made after the S1 Falcons and different engine configurations (I6/I6 VCT/V8)

-> NOTE: These changes in coil packs also affect the sparkplug leads required
+> These changes in coil packs also affect the sparkplug leads required {: .block-note}

 ### S1 - I6
 The base engine in the first AU Falcons shared a ignition coil pack with the previous model, the EL Falcon.
 These are identifiable by the oval shaped electrical connector, and exposed steel ends on each cylinder connection.